-In 1906, Ted signed up for two years as an Army Reservist (a gunner) for the ‘3rd London Brigade R. F. A.’; in 1908, he signed up for another year (again as a gunner); then in 1909, he signed up for a further two years until May 1911, at which point he joined the Territorial Army.
+In May 1906, Ted signed up for two years as an Army Reservist (a Gunner) for the ‘3rd London Brigade R. F. A. Territorial Force’ (Service Number: 187); in 1908, he signed up for another year (again as a Gunner); then on 6 May 1909, he signed up for a further two years until 5 May 1911, at which point he joined the Territorial Army.
+In the 1911 Census Ted was living with his Aunt Kate and brother Tom at 3 Windmill Road Wandsworth.

 On 13 August 1915.
 Ted left Suez, arriving in Alexandria, Egypt the day after at about 6am.
 Then on 17 August 1915, he transferred to HMS ‘Cruise Doris’ on route to Suvla Bay, Gallipoli, arriving on 18 August 1915.
 On 21 August 1915, Ted faced his first combat – his orders were to advance from Lalla Baba (a hillock overlooking the beach at Suvla Bay) to Chocolate Hill, and from there to attack a position east of Green Hill held by the Turks.
 This particular attack was a success, though losses to his regiment at 7 killed, 27 wounded and 8 missing shows the danger of the operation.